benwilcock/spring-cloud-stream-demo/docs/index.md

 }
 ```

 `Supplier<>` is a Java function data type.
-Because there is only one `@Bean` that returns this type in this application, Spring Cloud Stream knows exactly what to do next.
-By default it will trigger this function once every second and send the result to the default "output" `MessageChannel`.

-> What's nice about this is that you can test the function using a regular unit test.
+Because there is only one `@Bean` method that returns this type, Spring Cloud Stream knows exactly what to do next.
+By default it will trigger this function once every second and send the result to the default `MessageChannel` named "output".
+What's nice about this function method is that it only contains business logic so you can test it using a regular unit test.

+> We could use the `spring.cloud.function.definition` property in the `application.properties` file to explicitly declare which function bean we want to be bound to binding destinations - but for cases when you only have single `@Bean` defined, this is not necessary.

+> If we wanted to use a different poller interval, we can use the `spring.integration.poller.fixed-delay` property in the `application.properties` file.

 #### The Loancheck Microservice